matn7/Google-Platform-Notes/flashcard/Microservices.md

 databases, message queues, caching systems, and identity services.
 This allows developers to focus more on application logic and less on managing infrastructure components.

-## Difference between Cloud Native & Traditional apps. here
+## Difference between Cloud Native & Traditional apps.

 **Cloud Native Applications.**